viking-sudo-rm/stacknn-core/README.md

 ## Citations

-If you use this codebase in your research, please cite the associated paper:
+If you use the weighted stack in your research, please cite the following paper.
+If you use the superposition-based stack, please cite [Suzgun et al. (2019)](https://arxiv.org/abs/1911.03329v1).

 ```
 @inproceedings{hao-etal-2018-context,